-His primary indulgence, aside from thick, beautiful women and fine red wine, is of The Mystic Sartorial Art.
+His primary indulgence, aside from thick women and fine red wine, is of The Mystic Sartorial Art.

-Casually dressed in muted-grey, Tom Ford slacks, slip-on custom loafers, and an exquisite navy-blue, Egyptian-cotton v-neck, Sphingo was younger, healthier, stouter looking than his age of fifty let on.
+Casually dressed in muted grey tailored slacks, slip-on custom loafers, and an exquisite navy-blue, Egyptian-cotton v-neck, Sphingo was younger, healthier, stouter looking than his age of fifty let on.